charleskoffler/clprolf/docs/clprolf_insights.md

 	A class can not implement a compat_interf_capacity(or capacity_inh).

 Inheritance of interfaces contradictions
 	A single rule in this topic: the direct inheritance of an interface can be only capacities.
 We can increase an interface only in terms of capacities.
 This is for coherence with the compatibility interfaces roles.
-It is not true for the optional features for inheritance, when a class role is indicated.
+It is not true for the features for inheritance, when a class role is indicated.

 Reasons: A compat_interf_version stands for a unique version, and can not be composed by another compat_interf_version (in particular case, such for particular cases of evolutivity, we could use @Forced annotations).
-Interface inheritance with the optional features is an exception.
+Interface inheritance with the features is an exception.
 And a compat_interf_capacity can not be composed by a compat_interf_version.

 A capacity always refers to an advice, even the default "@Agent_like_advice".
 The role of the version extending the capacity has to be marked, and be the same.
 If a capacity extends a capacity, the advice of the extending capacity has to be identical.